ubonpartners/yolo-dpar/README.md

 - check out the repository: <b> git clone git@github.com:ubonpartners/yolo-dpa.git  </b>
 - create conda environment: <b> conda env create -f environment.yml </b>
 - activate conda environment: <b> conda activate yolo-dpa </b>
+- <b>install the dependencies I haven't gotten round to adding to the environment yet</b> - sorry :(
 - you must be using the <b>multilabel</b> branch of the ultralytics fork or you will get unexpected/weird results
 - run: <b> python yolo-dpa-test.py --video webcam --model yolo-dpa-l </b>
 - "video" can we 'webcam' or path to an mp4 file; 'model' can be one of yolo-dpa-l, yolo-dp-l, yolo-dpa-s, yolo-dpa-n